emberjs/rfcs/text/0000-nested-save.md

 client ids and add them to their respective structures within the `included` portion of the payload.

+## APIs

+This RFC introduces the following changes:

+- Add the method `DS.Model#savedWith`
+- Add the parameter `snapshot` to `DS.Serializer#normalizePaylaod`
+- Add the property `savedWith` to `DS.Snapshot`

+`DS.Model#savedWith(promise)` is passed the `promise` for an ancestor object's save.
+It indicates that this record is being saved within the same promise.
+When invoked, it will transition the record to `inFlight`.

+If `promise` rejects, the record will transition to an error state, depending on what type of error the promise rejects with.

+If `promise` fulfills and the

+## Examples

-## Example Usage with API Server Echoing clientId
+### Example Usage with API Server Echoing clientId

 Here is an example of nested saving new objects: